Retirement Retirement Planning

 DragonImages/Adobe checking report

-Before we jump in, it’s important that we cover some basic differences between a Roth IRA versus traditional IRA.
+Before we proceed, it’s important to cover some basic differences between a Roth IRA and a traditional IRA.

 With a Roth IRA, you contribute after-tax dollars, and your contributions grow tax-free.
 In other words, you pay taxes on your contributions now so that you don’t have to pay taxes on your withdrawals once you retire.

-With a traditional IRA, on the other hand, you contribute with pre-tax dollars, and you do pay taxes on your withdrawals in retirement.
+With a traditional IRA, on the other hand, you contribute with pre-tax dollars, and you pay taxes on your retirement withdrawals.
 Annual contributions to traditional IRA accounts might be tax deductible for certain income brackets, whereas contributions to Roth IRAs never have an upfront tax benefit.

 Another key difference is who can make these contributions in the first place.
 Anyone, at any income level, can take advantage of traditional IRAs (though these contributions may not be tax deductible).